Azure/CloudIoTHack/HOL 4/HOL 4 - Putting It All Together.md

 	_Two airplanes within two miles of each other_

 1. At the same time, check your MXChip.
-Confirm that the red LED lights up, and that the screen displays a warning message in the language selected in Step 3.
+Confirm that the red LED in the lower-left corner lights up, and that the screen displays a warning message in the language selected in Step 3.
 The message disappears after 5 seconds, so if you miss it, circle around and aim for another close encounter.

 	![Warning messages displayed in English, French, and Polish](Images/warning-messages.png)